-This type of the disease usually develops as a result of aging and thinning of macular tissues and the depositing of pigment within the macula, while wet macular degeneration is the more serious form of the disease and involves new blood vessels developing beneath the retina.
+This type of disease usually develops as a result of aging and thinning of macular tissues and the depositing of pigment within the macula, while wet macular degeneration is the more serious form of the disease and involves new blood vessels developing beneath the retina.

-Although there is no cure for this condition, there are several treatment options available to help patients manage symptoms and preserve vision, including intraocular injections, photodynamic therapy, vitamin and mineral supplements and more.
+Although there is no cure for this condition, there are several treatment options available to help patients manage symptoms and preserve vision, including intraocular injections, photodynamic therapy, vitamin and mineral supplements, and more.